kissiel/hwcert-jenkins-tools/db-bridge/README.rst

 **/influx** - Push measurements to Influx DB

-The accepted content is a JSON document containing a list of objects with following obligatory fields:
+The accepted content is a JSON document containing a name of the database to write to and a list of objects with following obligatory fields:

 - fields - data points
 - measurement - the table to write to